DharmaFactory/Singularity/ReadMe.md

 “What will undo any boundary is the awareness that it is our vision, and not what we are viewing, that is limited.”

 “Only that which can change can continue.”

-“Storytellers do not convert their listeners; they do not move them into the territory of a superior truth.
-Ignoring the issue of truth and falsehood altogether, they offer only vision.
-Storytelling is therefore not combative; it does not succeed or fail.
-A story cannot be obeyed.
-Instead of placing one body of knowledge against another, storytellers invite us to return from knowledge to thinking, from a bounded way of looking to an horizonal way of seeing.”

 “To be serious is to press for a specified conclusion.
 To be playful is to allow for possibility whatever the cost to oneself.”